 Native title in Australia must also be considered when reviewing agricultural property ownership and use.

 Native title is the recognition of the rights and interests of and Torres Strait Islander people in matters of land and water in Australia.

 Prior to 1992, Australian common law did not recognise native title in Australia.
 However, the Mabo case (Mabo and Ors v Queensland (No. 2)) resulted in the recognition of land rights from the time of European settlement.
-It is interesting to note that the

-High Court of Australia did not define what native title was; however, it said that such rights could exist where the indigenous people have maintained their traditional connection with the land and where no act has extinguished their rights over the land.
-Native title allows indigenous Australians to continue to practise their traditional laws and customs; however, native title can only exist in areas where it has not been extinguished previously.
-It is not possible for native title to take away anyone else's valid rights so native title has been extinguished on privately owed land, residential, commercial and certain other land holdings and leases and other government areas, such as schools and roads.
+It is interesting to note that the High Court of Australia did not define what native title was: it said that such rights could exist where the indigenous people have maintained their traditional connection with the land and where no act has extinguished their rights over the land.

+Native title allows indigenous Australians to continue to practise their traditional laws and customs, however, it can only exist in areas where it has not been extinguished previously.
+It is not possible for native title to take away anyone else's valid rights, so native title has been extinguished on privately owed land (including residential and commercial land), certain other landholdings and leases, and other government areas, such as schools and roads.

 Native title can exist in areas such as vacant state land, forests, beaches, some types of pastoral leases, national parks and reserves.

-In most cases where a successful native title application is made, the land the subject of the application will be shared by the native title holders and other occupiers.
+In most cases where a successful native title application is made, the land that is the subject of the application will be shared by the holders of the native title and other occupiers.
 Native title will not necessarily have an impact on all primary producers and rural land holdings.
-The High Court's decision in the Wik case (The Wik Peoples v State of Queensland and Ors) held that native title is not necessarily extinguished by pastoral leases and native title can coexist with the rights of some leaseholders.
+The High Court's decision in the Wik case (The Wik Peoples v State of Queensland and Ors) held that native title is not necessarily extinguished by pastoral leases and can coexist with the rights of some leaseholders.
 Certain leases may be 'exclusive' leases and would therefore extinguish native title.
-If a lease is not exclusive, then the land may be claimed in a native title application; however, native title claimants cannot claim exclusive possession of the lease area.
-If native title rights and leaseholders' rights conflict, then the rights of the leaseholder prevails.
-In conveyancing, it is always prudent in due diligence to check the native title register (National Native Title Tribunal; www.nntt.gov.au) to ascertain whether there are any claims in connection with the subject land.
+If a lease is not exclusive, then the land may be claimed in a native title application.
+However, native title claimants cannot claim exclusive possession of the lease area.
+If native title rights and leaseholders' rights conflict, then the rights of the leaseholder prevail.
+In conveyancing, it is always prudent in due diligence to check the native title register of the National Native Title Tribunal to ascertain whether there are any claims in connection with the subject land.